krowmedy/krowmedy.github.io/_posts/2023-06-21-the-time-i-stopped-drawing.md

 It was around that time that I stopped drawing.
 The _Commercial Art_ class incident influenced me.
 But also, I considered myself a grown-up and relegated drawing to something that's associated with kids.

 Since then drawing has always been in the background, as something that I wanted to pick up again.
 But I never really got down to it.
-I once picked up "Drawing on the right side of the brain", but never really got past the first exercise where she asks you to draw a self-portrait and your hands.
-I also tried the drawabox.com course, I went past some assignments but didn't really get to draw anything of my own.
+I once picked up ["Drawing on the right side of the brain"](https://www.drawright.com/), but never really got past the first exercise where she asks you to draw a self-portrait and your hands.
+I also tried the [drawabox.com](https://drawabox.com/) course.
+I did some assignments but didn't really get to draw anything of my own.

 -------